lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

   }
 }
 ```
 The `afterPropertiesSet` method in the original `CassandraClusterFactoryBean` takes its values and creates the representation of a Cassandra cluster by finally delegating to the Datastax Java driver.
 As I have mentioned throughout the post.
 If it fails to establish a connection, an exception will be thrown and if not caught will cause the application to terminate.
 That is the whole point of the above code.
-It wraps the `afterPropertiesSet` in a try catch block specified for the exceptions that can be thrown.
+It wraps the `afterPropertiesSet` in a try-catch block specified for the exceptions that can be thrown.

 The `sleep` is added to give Cassandra some time to actually start up.
 There is no point trying to reconnect straight away when the previous attempt failed.

 Using this code the application will eventually connect to Cassandra.

-At this point I would normally show you some meaningless logs to prove that the application works, but in this situation it really does not bring anything to the table.
+At this point, I would normally show you some meaningless logs to prove that the application works, but in this situation, it really does not bring anything to the table.
 Just trust me when I say, if you run the below command:
 ```
 mvn clean install && docker-compose up
 ```